The Malabar coast: The historic cradle of pepper !

 Traces of Malabar pepper have even been found in the mummification of Ramsès II.

-The first pepper plants are indigenous to the state of Kerala.
-They were then introduced over time to various other countries: Cambodia, Vietnam, Indonesia, Brazil, Madagascar and most recently Cameroon in the 1930's.
+The first pepper plants are indigenous to the state of Kerala They were then introduced over time to various other countries: Cambodia, Vietnam, Indonesia, Brazil, Madagascar and more recently in Cameroon in the 1930's.

 Harvested when fully ripened, this very fresh pepper will enliven red meat, sweet and sour dishes, or a vegetable tart.